vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   report anything, `osctld` will not notice the change on its own and this command can be used to recover from such a state.

+  `--no-lock`
+    Ignore the manipulation lock mechanism.
+This can be used to forcefully recheck the container's state even if another command is operating on it.
+    Use with caution.
+Can be used e.g. to wake up `osctl ct start` from waiting on a dead container.

 `ct recover cleanup` [`-f`] *ctid*
   Remove any leftover cgroups and network interfaces that might have belonged to container *ctid*.
 This is useful when the container's management process